Riot Fest: 2021

-Riot Fest was held in Douglass Park, Chicago, Illinois, on September 17–19 with a preview party on the 16th.
+Riot Fest was held in Douglass Park on September 17–19 with a preview party on the 16th.

 My Chemical Romance was initially announced in January 2020 as the headliner for Riot Fest 2020.
 The event was then postponed in June 2020 due to COVID-19.

 On April 16, 2021, My Chemical Romance announced the postponement of all shows until 2022.
 In response, Riot Fest confirmed the 2021 edition of the festival was still happening and shared a letter from founder Mike Petryshyn stating their intent to announce new headliners and a complete lineup in May 2021.

 On August 19, 2021, Nine Inch Nails announced the cancellation of their 2021 dates.
 In response, Riot Fest booked Slipknot as a new headliner, and added a special 'preview party' on the 16th with Morrissey.
-Later, the Pixies also canceled their 2021 tour dates, with which on September 2, Riot Fest added The Flaming Lips on Sunday with Slipknot, and on the 16th added Alkaline Trio, Patti Smith, Joyce Manor and more.
+Later, the Pixies also canceled their 2021 tour dates.
+On September 2, Riot Fest added The Flaming Lips on Sunday with Slipknot, and on the 16th added Alkaline Trio, Patti Smith, Joyce Manor and more.
 Around the same time, Dinosaur Jr. also canceled their dates until November, with Riot Fest adding Pinegrove soon after.

 On September 14, both Faith No More and Mr. Bungle also announced the cancellation of each band's fall 2021 dates, including Riot Fest, citing vocalist Mike Patton's ongoing mental health issues.
 Riot Fest organizers booked Rise Against and Anthrax as replacements for both bands.